ecavalcanti93/lab-react-rick-and-morty/README.md

 - Origin planet
 - Number of episodes where the character appears

+## BONUS 1 - Add styles
+Add some styles to your application to make it look pretty.
+For this lab let's practice with plain CSS.
+Create a css file for each component and import it in the component file.
+Remember to use the `className` attribute to apply the styles to the elements.
+Keep in mind that all the styles you apply to the components will be global in the application.
+So, try to use unique class names for each component.

+More general styles can be applied in the `index.css` file.

-## BONUS!
-Iteration 8 - Create the SearchBar
+## BONUS 2 - Create the SearchBar
 Create a new component called `SearchBar.jsx` in the `src/components` folder.
 This component will be the search bar of our application.
-It will contain an input and a button.
+It will contain an input.

 The searchBar should be displayed in the CharacterList page.
 When the user types a name in the input the results should be filtered and displayed in the CharacterList page without reloading the page or making a new request to the API. (like we did in the nutrition lab).

 Remember what `lifting state up` means?
 We need pass the state as a prop to the SearchBar component.
 We also need to pass a function to the SearchBar component that will update the state in the CharacterList component.

 <details>
   <summary>Hint</summary>